Sunday, September 21, 2025

 As many of you have experienced in your own lives, this is a fun and exciting time in the life of a 5 year old.
 Almost like a ritual of sorts.

-There's nothing else I'd rather be doing on a Saturday morning
+There's nothing else I'd rather be doing on a

-than watch this guy ⚽
+Saturday morning than watching this guy ⚽

 For those of you who know my dad, Glen Hindman, he's the one yelling from the sidelines louder than anyone else.
 It takes everything I have to contain myself on the sidelines, as he's apparently passed this cheering-gene onto me.
 Clapping, cheering, yelling, telling everyone they are doing a good job.
 It's pure joy.
 Thanks, Dad for showing me how to do it.
 I think of you every time I'm out there clapping and cheering for all the kiddos.
 So fun.